billy4479/server-tool/README.md

 ## Configuring

 This tool uses a file called `server-tool.yml` to store it's settings.

-Depending on your operating system this fila can be found in different places:
+Depending on your operating system this file can be found in different places:

 - On Windows: `%AppData%\server-tool\server-tool.yml`
 - On MacOS: `$HOME/Library/Application Support`